dgimm/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

->> I have not decided yet, but I am leaning towards vim for its simplicity and versatility.
+>> I will be using vim for its simplicity and versatility.

 --